Reimagining Cloud-Managed Security: Video Intelligence Platform

 What I've designed for

-Modernized Feedback Form: Product feedback and support resource enriched with metadata
+Modernized Feedback Form: Enhanced product feedback with metadata

-Configuration: Admin controls for audio devices, alert rules, and other settings
+Configuration: Admin controls for devices, alerts, and short-term permissions

 Channel Partners like security integrators and service providers (such as ADT) are the primary buyers that resell, install, configure, and provide ongoing support for OpenEye systems to their customers.